chizzletaz/BakeAndBinge/README.md

 - ![#d32f2f](https://via.placeholder.com/15/d32f2f/000000?text=+) #d32f2f is used for the border of the delete and cancel buttons.

 ### **Typography**
-For the title(h1) and the logo, I've used Kaushan Script.
+For the title(h1) and the logo, I've used 'Kaushan Script'.
 This is a handwritten font, which adds a more unique and homemade feeling.
 > ![example of kaushan script text](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/kaushan-script.png)

 To keep the design consistent, I've decided to use one font-family: Noto.
 Noto fonts are intended to be visually harmonious across multiple languages, with compatible heights and stroke thicknesses.

-For the other headers (h2 to h5) I've used Noto Serif.
+For the other headers (h2 to h5) I've used 'Noto Serif'.
 > ![example of noto serif text](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/noto-serif.png)

-For the rest of the text I've used Noto Sans, this is a sans serif font, which are well suited for displaying text on computer screens.
+For the rest of the text I've used 'Noto Sans', this is a sans serif font, which are well suited for displaying text on computer screens.

 > ![example of noto sans text](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/noto-sans.png)
 ---